 When Google is looking for results, it looks at the titles first!

 To optimize your titles, start doing keyword research.
 Find target keywords.

-Brand, color, size, style, model and any other relevant attributes, include those in your title.
+Brand, color, size, style, model, and any other relevant attributes; remember to include those in your title.

 Save your titles for last!